Klaveness-Digital/cypress-parallel/README.md

 ### Other providers

-If your provider does to provide a keyword such as Gitlab's `parallel`, then you can always simply just create N explicit jobs, similar to that shown below.
+If your provider does not provide a keyword such as Gitlab's `parallel`, then you can always simply just create N explicit jobs, similar to that shown below.

 ```yaml